DeerTears/old_qodot_docs/pages/beginner's-guide-to-qodot.md

 nav_order: 2
 ---

-# Beginner's Guide to Qodot

 1. TOC
 {:toc}

 # Building a Map
-This is the fastest way to get untextured and unscripted .map geometry and collisions from Trenchbroom into your Godot project.
+Assuming your map is original, and has no textures or entities, this is the fastest way to get maps into Godot.

 1. Add a .map file to your project.